Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 \subsubsection{Applications and Cover Letters}

 Contemporary NLG models can be used to generate large numbers of cover letters or essays for applying for scholarships or to employment opportunities.
 Commercial websites already exist for producing cover letters using GPT-3 \cite{open_cover_letter_2022}.
-While the general usefulness of human-written cover letters has been debated in business media \cite{lufkin_2021}, they are ostensibly meant to be an earnest reflection of a candidate.
+While the overall usefulness of human-written cover letters has been debated in business media \cite{lufkin_2021}, they are ostensibly meant to be an earnest reflection of a candidate.
 Usage of AI models to generate a cover letter or essay submission is therefore likely to be considered exploitative by organizations who review such submissions.
 The threat actors in this case may be individuals (perhaps understandably) looking to save time and improve their employment opportunities by bypassing a cumbersome application process, or a malicious attacker looking to flood a target company with fraudulent submissions (a threat actor which we will discuss further in ``Spam and Harassment").

 Detection of machine generated text may be able to identify artificial cover letters or essays given they are of sufficient length (the odds of successful detection improve with sequence length \cite{Ippolito2020AutomaticDO, zellers2019defending, radford2019language}).
 However, caution should be taken with this approach, as use of AI writing tools is not necessarily exploitative.
-Again, individuals from minority language backgrounds may rely on translation models or NLG writing assistants to help them write cover letters or scholarship applications.
-It may be difficult to differentiate those who mean to exploit such systems (e.g., spam submissions to as many avenues as possible with no genuine thought or expression), and those who are relying on AI writing tools to better express themselves.
+Again, individuals writing in a second or third language may rely on translation models or NLG writing assistants to help them write cover letters or scholarship applications.
+It may be difficult to differentiate those who mean to exploit such systems (e.g., thoughtlessly spam submissions to as many avenues as possible), and those who are relying on AI writing tools to better express themselves.
 As such, a better mitigation approach may be to develop alternative approaches to evaluating candidates, such as placing more emphasis face-to-face discussions with prospective job candidates or award recipients.